 Blind LDAP Injection

-Blind LDAP Injection is a sophisticated attack technique where threat actors exploit vulnerabilities in applications that interact with LDAP (Lightweight Directory Access Protocol) directories.
-Unlike traditional injection attacks, this method relies on indirect inference—attackers deduce sensitive information by analyzing subtle changes in application behavior, response timings, or error messages rather than receiving direct feedback from the system.
+Blind LDAP Injection is a stealthy attack technique where threat actors exploit vulnerabilities in applications that interact with LDAP (Lightweight Directory Access Protocol) directories.
+Unlike traditional injection attacks, this method relies on indirect inference—attackers deduce sensitive information by analyzing subtle changes in application behavior, response timings, or error messages rather than receiving direct feedback.
+This makes it particularly dangerous, as it can bypass security controls and expose confidential data without triggering obvious alerts.

 Key Points